JeremyT21/Align4_Video_Game/README.md

 ## 3. Resources

-Artistic resources such as title art, game-related art, and audio were contributed by Jeremy Thummel
+Artistic resources such as title art, game-related art, and audio were contributed by Jeremy Thummel.

 ## 4. Comments